Generative-Labs/dojo-web3mq-modules/README.md

-# web3mq dojo
+# web3mq dojo modules

 # Introduction

-web3mq-dojo is a project based on [dojo](https://github.com/dojoengine), which is used to store on-chain gaming social relationship.
+web3mq-dojo-modules is the modules on [dojo](https://github.com/dojoengine), which implement web3mq features like group and social relationship

-# Running
+# Running and Test

 You need to learn on [dojo book](https://book.dojoengine.org/cairo/hello-dojo.html) firstly.